 It is now undeniable that companies today must consider sustainability and climate goals as integral parts of their long-term strategy.
-The global business landscape has shifted dramatically, with consumers, investors, and regulators placing increasing importance on environmental responsibility.
-Companies that fail to prioritize sustainability risk falling behind, not only in terms of reputation but also in operational efficiency and market relevance.
+Greycoat CEO Nick Millican on creating effective sustainability, emphasizes the importance of integrating sustainability into core business operations, aligning with the global business landscape that has shifted dramatically, with consumers, investors, and regulators placing increasing importance on environmental responsibility.
+Companies that fail to prioritize sustainability risk falling behind in terms of reputation, operational efficiency, and market relevance.

 Companies may find it difficult to align environmental goals with financial objectives, leading to initiatives that remain isolated from day-to-day operations or lack the support of key stakeholders.
 For many companies, especially smaller ones, the idea of overhauling operations to meet ambitious environmental targets can seem daunting.
 This leads to a tendency to adopt superficial strategies that meet regulatory standards without going further to achieve significant environmental benefits.